dmmishchenko/dmmishchenko.github.io/src/content/blog/your-first-generic-component.md

 - **Memoization**: Use memoization techniques for expensive operations.
 For simpler cases, computed signals can handle this for you.
 - **State management**: Don't abuse state as it will create difficulties in controlling your component.
 If you need state providers, separate them from other parts of your app.
 The same applies to localStorage or other storage - use separate keys to avoid conflicts.

+> ⚠️ **Important:** Change detection strategy should be OnPush for all generic components.
+This is non-negotiable for performance reasons.

 ### Testing and Quality Assurance

 - **Unit tests**: Cover your code with tests - at minimum, unit tests should verify how your component reacts to all inputs and confirm it emits all expected events/outputs.